r2d2-rmbl/xata-subgraph/README.md

 [XATA](https://xata.fi/) is a decentralized protocol for automated token exchange with built-in MEV protection and gasless transactions.

 This subgraph dynamically tracks any pair created by the xata factory.
-It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.
+It tracks of the current state of XATA contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,